c0d3runn3r/flash-board-lib/README.md

 - [x] Update elements so they can render text representation of themselves
 - [x] Update segments so they can render json including element indices, name and summary
 - [x] Update elements so they emit an 'change' event when their summary changes
+- [x] Update segments so they watch their elements and update 'changed' events with indices
+- [ ] Update segments to include a checksum
-- [ ] Update segments so they watch their elements and update 'changed' events no more than 1 per 5s, the event to include the indices and summaries for change elements
+- [ ] Update board to watch segment change events and emit Board.change no more than 1 per 5s, the event to include the indices and summaries for change elements, plus new checksum
 - [ ] Enhance Board with a router that exposes segments, showing an array of segments and a JSON render of those segments
 - [ ] Make a webapp that displays all segments, using text representations of the elements
 - [ ] Update server to serve webapp